Telecom Terminology and Acronyms

 Auxiliary Disconnect Outlet (ADO) – A device usually located within the tenant or living unit used to terminate the ADO cable or backbone cable.

-Backbone Cabling – Cable and connecting hardware that comprise the main and intermediate cross-connects, as well as cable runs that extend between telecommunications rooms, equipment rooms and entrance facilities.
+Backbone Cabling – Cable and connecting hardware that comprises the main and intermediate cross-connects, as well as cable runs that extend between telecommunications rooms, equipment rooms, and entrance facilities.